netgloo/benjamin/readme.md

 The page is ready.

-- Executed when the page is loaded form the server in the jQuery's document ready event (`$(document).ready`) and after the `insert` callback when the page is changed client-side.
+- Executed when the page is loaded form the server in the jQuery's document ready event (`$(document).ready`) and after the `in` callback when the page is changed client-side.
 - Executed also when the browser's history is navigated (back and forward).
 - This is a good place for binding things on your document (e.g. using `$('.some-element').on(...)`).
 - Both global and per-page versions exists.
 The global one will be always executed first.